Hello and welcome to my article about Anthony Robbin’s success secrets and quotes straight from his words.

 Use your body and your voice.

 “An incantation is not only you speak it, but you embody what you’re saying with all the intensity you can.
-You do it with another repetition that it sticks in your head.
-Like It’s a Small World Now, the conversation in your head is always the same, and it gives you what you to want.
+You do it with another repetition that sticks in your head.
+Like It’s a Small World Now, the conversation in your head is always the same, and it gives you what you do want.
 Use your body and your voice.”

 “Seventeen years ago, I started doing things.
 I was working for Jim Rohn, the speaker, and I was 17 years old.
 I had long hair; minestrone soup acne on my face.
 I was trying to call on Bear Stearns-type of people and convince them why they should go to this man’s seminar and be more successful.”

-“I will do something that I still do backstage and I’ve done for 23 years because I don’t hope I’m going to be in good state.
+“I will do something that I still do backstage and I’ve done for 23 years because I don’t hope I’m going to be in a good state.
 I demand it, so I do an incantation.
 Using my whole body, I’d say, ‘I no command my subconscious mind to direct me in helping as many people as possible today, to better their lives, by giving me the strength, the emotion, the persuasion, the humor, the brevity, whatever it takes to show these people and get these people to change their lives now.

 I would that, literally, driving in my Volkswagen to a meeting, in LA, on a freeway for 40 minutes.
 People would look.
 I’m screaming at the top of my lungs, and they’re going, ‘I know he’s a serial killer.
 I know he is.
 By the time I entered that room… When two people meet, if there is rapport, the person who is most certainly will always influence the other person, and I was totally certain.
 They were trying to get revved up to certainty.
 Do you agree with this; yes or no?